(Nearly) 200 years of service in Huntsville, Alabama

 April 4, 2017 by Lee Hinson-Hasty

 Editor’s note: Rev. Dr. Lee Hinson-Hasty gave a sermon at First Presbyterian Church in Huntsville, Alabama, on April 2, 2017.
 We’re sharing it in parts with you here over the next few days – acknowledging that the spoken version varied from this script.
-If you’d like to listen to his sermon, you can find that here.

 First, we start with some words about this faithful Presbyterian congregation and its legacy of service in the community.